yewstack/yew/docs/concepts/function-components.md

 ### Under the hood

-Function components consists of two parts.
+There are two parts to how Yew implements functional components.

-First, the `FunctionProvider` trait which is comparable to the `Component` trait but it only has a single method called `run`.
-The second part is the `FunctionComponent` struct which wraps around the `FunctionProvider` type and turns it into an actual `Component`.
+The first part is the `FunctionProvider` trait which is analagous to the `Component` trait, except that it only has a single method (called `run`).
+The second part is the `FunctionComponent` struct which wraps types implementing `FunctionProvider` and implements `Component`.

-The `#[function_component]` attribute essentially just implements `FunctionProvider` for you and exposes it wrapped in `FunctionComponent`.
+The `#[function_component]` attribute is a procedural macro which automatically implements `FunctionProvider` for you and exposes it wrapped in `FunctionComponent`.

 ### Hooks

-Hooks are simply functions that let you “hook into” components' state and/or lifecycle and perform actions.
+Hooks are simply functions that let you "hook into" components' state and/or lifecycle and perform actions.
 Yew comes with a few pre-defined Hooks.
 You can also create your own.

 #### Pre-defined Hooks